mbinary-course-labs/userspace-file-system/README.md

 * NAME_LENGTH: 256
 * block_no_t: int  (the type of block_no)
 * Each block has a block_no at the begining
+### super block
+block 0( aka mem[0]) is the super block.

+It stores the num of used_blocks and the num of the latest used block.

+The latedt used block is exactly the head block of the node-chain, so we can use this to visit all entry nodes.
 ### filenode
 metadata of each entry( dir or file) stored in mem blocks including :